Super Tasty Simple Corned Beef Hash Recipe

 Traditional corn beef hash is usually cooked in a pan on the stovetop.
 However, there’s an alternative method that can be just as delicious – cooking corn beef hash in a slow cooker.

-This method is ideal for those who want to set it and forget it, as it only requires 5 hours of cook time.
 Simply place all the ingredients in the slow cooker, set it to low, and let it do its thing.
 In no time at all, you’ll have a hot and hearty meal that’s perfect for any time of day.

 So if you’re looking for an easy way to make corn beef hash, give this slow cooker method a try.
 You won’t be disappointed!